dashohoxha/killercoda-scenarios/linux-cli/lesson8/step3.md

 # Networking: ssh

-1. Another network tool is `ssh`, which can be used to login to a remote system, execute commads remotely, and more.
+1. Another network tool is `ssh`, which can be used to login to a remote system, execute commands remotely, and more.

    First let's create a user account: